-The WSET® Level 2 Award in Wines and Spirits qualification is intended for those who have little or no previous knowledge of wines and spirits.
+The WSET® Level 2 Award in Wines qualification is intended for those who have little or no previous knowledge of wines.
 It is suitable wherever a sound but simple level of wine knowledge is required to underpin job skills and competences, for example, in the customer service and sales functions of the hospitality, retailing and wholesaling industries.
 It is also useful for those who have a general interest in the subject.

-Overview: A wine & spirits course leading to internationally recognised Wine & Spirit Education Trust WSET® Level 2 Award in Wines and Spirits, on successful completion of a multiple choice exam.
+Overview: A wine course leading to internationally recognised Wine & Spirit Education Trust WSET® Level 2 Award in Wines, on successful completion of a multiple choice exam.

-Learning outcomes: Holders of the WSET® Level 2 Award in Wines and Spirits will be able to interpret the labels of the major wines and spirits of the world and give basic guidance on appropriate selection and service, as well as understand the principles of wine tasting and evaluation.
+Qualification aims: Holders of the WSET® Level 2 Award in Wines will be able to interpret the labels of the major wines of the world and give basic guidance on appropriate selection and service, as well as understand the principles of wine tasting and evaluation.

 This wine course suits:

-- Wine enthusiasts who wish to acquire knowledge of wines & spirits and want to obtain an internationally-recognised qualification.
+- Wine enthusiasts who wish to acquire knowledge of wines and want to obtain an internationally-recognised qualification.

 - People employed in the drinks and hospitality sectors with little previous knowledge of alcoholic beverages.